hanazuki/isc-kea.deb/doc/sphinx/arm/keactrl.rst

 signal to any servers that are enabled in the ``keactrl`` configuration file and that are currently running.
 When a server receives the SIGHUP signal it rereads its configuration file and, if the new configuration is valid, uses the new configuration.
+If the new configuration proves to be invalid, the server retains its current configuration; however, in some cases a fatal error message is logged indicating that the server no longer provides any service: a working configuration must be loaded as soon as possible.

 A reload is executed as follows:

 .. code-block:: console